glawson6/glawson6.github.io/app/_drafts/2016-07-03-spring-autoconfiguration-advanced-wiring.md

 Upon first inspection, there seems to be a few annotations of interest:

 **@Configuration**|Indicates that the class can be used by the Spring IoC container as a source of bean definitions **@Bean**|Annotation representing the bean tag from XML **@Value**|Represents a SPEL of property that is discovered during initalization

-These are the first changes that could be made when transitioning a pre Spring Boot application into Spring Boot.
+These are the first changes that could be made when transitioning a pre Spring application into Spring Boot.
+Now , in your Spring application, you can use the @Autowired annotations to wire these beans.
+Make sure the class in on the context scan path.

 In the next blog I will show you how to use some auto configuration along with some advanced wiring techniques to auto wire this configuration.